Table of Contents

 After Bankruptcy Court

 After confirmation, from this point forward, you will just mail your monthly payments to the chapter 13 trustee.
 There usually are a couple of restrictions, such as notifying the trustee if you get a change in your income.
 Further, you’re not to get more than $500 on any future debt without permission.
 Something to remember: any extra money above and beyond your normal monthly expenses goes to the bankruptcy for debt.
 Consequently, the bankruptcy court and trustee follow anything that changes the formula of your confirmed plan.
-This is why the Chapter 13 trustee needs to see your tax returns, and gets any tax refund.
+This is why the Chapter 13 trustee needs to see your tax returns, and usually gets any tax refund.

 Calculating the Bankruptcy Plan Payment